 1. What are the core ITIL best practices?

 They’re not strict rules but guiding habits.
-The idea is to keep IT tied to business goals, make delivery consistent, and create space for ongoing improvement.
+The idea is to keep IT aligned with business goals, ensure consistent delivery, and create space for ongoing improvement.
 In most setups, they act more like reminders than a checklist.

 2. How do I implement ITIL best practices in my organization?